Did you know that Dunwoody distributed more than $1.85 million in scholarship dollars last year?

-- Youth Career Awareness Program (YCAP): for high school juniors and seniors who choose to attend Dunwoody after a six-week college prep camp.
+- Youth Career Awareness Program (YCAP): for high school juniors who choose to attend Dunwoody after a four-and-a-half week college prep camp held each summer.

 - Project Lead the Way (PLTW): for students who have participated in, and passed, PLTW classes in high school.

 - FIRST Robotics: for students who have been members of the FIRST Robotics team in high school.

 - Super Mileage: for students who have participated in the Super Mileage challenge in high school.